hokkien-writing/hokkien-writing.github.io/source/English-Chinese_Vocabulary_of_the_Vernacular_Or_Spoken_Language_of_Swatow/introduction.md

 | 7.   | chiēⁿ-ji̍p  | „    | pat, *to know*.  |
 | 8.   | ẽ-ji̍p      | „    | pa̍t, *another*.  |

 In combinations of two or more syllables, very important modifications occur in the tones.
-A learner is apt to think tliat, the tone of a word having been once fixed, he will find it the same in all circumstances, and to be surprised ​when he hears familiar words pronounced in quite another tone.
+A learner is apt to think tliat, the tone of a word having been once fixed, he will find it the same in all circumstances, and to be surprised when he hears familiar words pronounced in quite another tone.
 It would be difficult, and is quite unnecessary, to describe here the characters of the various tones and the changes which they undergo in combination, as they can be most easily and correctly learnt by listening to the speech of a native.

 A small ⁿ written above the line at the end of a syllable indicates that the whole syllable becomes nasal.
 In words beginning with m, n, and ng this symbol has been in some cases omitted where it ought to have been written.